keystonejs/keystone/.changeset/thin-turtles-beg.md

 '@keystone-6/core': patch
 ---

-Fix withRequest behavior when no session strategy is configured
+Fixes withRequest behavior when no session strategy is configured